cortex-js/cortex-js.github.io/kb-compute-engine.md

 - [**Record**](#record): unordered collections of key-value pairs.
 Unlike dictionaries, records are used to represent structured data with a fixed set of keys, and the keys are known at compile time.
   Type: `record<K1: T1, K2: T2, ..., Kn: Tn>` where `K1`, `K2`, ..., `Kn` are the keys and `T1`, `T2`, ..., `Tn` are the types of the values.

+#### Lazy Collections

 Some functions evaluate to a lazy collection.
 This is useful for creating infinite collections or for collections that are expensive to compute.

-Examples of lazy collections include:
+Examples of function evaluating to a lazy collection include:
 - [**Range**](#range) and [**Linspace**](#linspace): ordered sequences of numbers (integers and reals, respectively) with a specified start, end and step size.
 - [**Cycle**](#cycle): infinite collections that repeat a finite collection.
 - [**Iterate**](#iterate): infinite collections that apply a function to an initial value repeatedly.
 - [**Repeat**](#repeat): infinite collections that repeat a single value.
 - [**Fill**](#fill): collections of a specified size, where each element is computed by a function or set to a specific value.

+### Types

-The type `collection` is used to represent any collection, whether it is ordered or unordered, finite or infinite.
+- The type `collection` represents any collection, whether ordered or unordered, finite or infinite.
-The type `ordered collection` is used to represent collections that can be accessed by index, such as `List`, `Tuple`, and `Dictionary`.
+- The type `ordered_collection` applies to collections that support index-based access (such as `List`, and `Tuple`).